 A bit of a spoof on the famous novel for fun...

 |“Come on, Mina!
 It will be fun!”
 Ren enthused.
-He stared at me expectantly, a sly smile tugging at the corners of his quivering lips.
+His bulbous eyes stared at me expectantly, a sly smile tugging at the corners of his quivering lips.
 He looked like he’d had a few too many Red Bulls.|

-“What?!
-Knowing that you’re doing a good deed for someone in need?
+“What?!”
+Ren interrupted.
+“Knowing that you’re doing a good deed for someone in need?
 Providing life-giving blood?”
-Ren’s eyes looked almost manic.
+The dude’s eyes looked almost manic.
 He was way too excited about a freaking blood donation.

 “So where did you say this blood donation clinic was again?”

+“Got it,” I replied.
 “Do I need an appointment?”